Readless

 "

-"Venture capital is a service business." — Bill Gurley, General Partner at Benchmark
+"Venture capital is unscalable.
+Production equals the time each partner has." — Bill Gurley, General Partner at Benchmark

 2. Leverage Network-First Information Gathering